Thierry Geoffroy: Emergency Room

 Geoffroy devised the 'Emergency Room' concept to allow artists to respond to current events promptly.
 The exhibits are changed every day.
 Artists bring their work to the specially designed circular room, Emergency Room space at a set time every day in order to present, working within a deadline.
 The artwork shown must have been created within 24 hours of its exhibiting, in order to keep the exhibition as in keeping with the now as possible.
 The art should specifically relate to themes of emergency; i.e. ongoing crises, topical issues or socio-political problems, the artwork is debated amongst Geoffroy, the media, audience and artists.
-'Emergency Rooms have been held in Copenhagen, Berlin, New York, Athens, Hanoi, Johannesburg, Napoli and Paris and over 450 artists have taken part.
+'Emergency Rooms have been held in Copenhagen, Berlin, New York, Athens, Hanoi, Johannesburg, Naples and Paris and over 450 artists have taken part.
 After 24 hours, artworks from Emergency Room are exhibited in the Delay Museum, an adjacent exhibiting space, and become part of the Delay Museum collection.
 It is Geoffroy's vision to have a permanent Emergency Room in every major city in the world.